AngelZero/Challenge-4-NonRelationalDatabases/README.md

    * Create a restaurant → stores `restaurantId`
    * CRUD reviews → stores `reviewId`
    * Update/delete and verify status codes
-   * Delete the restaurant and verify 404 afterwards
+   * Delete the restaurant and verify **404** afterwards

+> If you publish Postman documentation, capture screenshots and place them under `db/screenshots/`.

 ---

 ## Partial Peer Review (evidence)

-We include a short, mid-sprint **peer-review** at `docs/peer-review.md`.
+We include a short, mid-sprint **peer review** at `docs/peer-review.md`.
-It records a checklist, issues found, and the fixes.
+It records a checklist, issues found, and the fixes (with commit references).

 ---